 The submission of an application for admission to Mendocino College represents a voluntary decision on the part of the prospective student to participate in the programs offered by the institution pursuant to the policies, rules and regulations of the community college, the State of California, and the Federal Government.
 In turn, college approval of that application represents the extension of a privilege to join the college community and to remain a part of it so long as the student meets required academic and behavior standards.

 Students are guaranteed the privileges of exercising their rights without fear or prejudice.
 Such rights include the following:

 - To have the opportunity to achieve one's maximum potential through access to higher education.

 - To have the freedom to exercise all of the rights of citizenship through free inquiry, expression, and association.

 - To have the right of privacy and confidentiality.

 - To have the right of representation on committees recommending policy and procedure to the Superintendent/President on matters pertaining to, but not limited to, academic standards, student services and curriculum.

 - To have the right to receive quality education, including:

-a. the right to competent instruction in courses and programs offered by the college;
+- the right to competent instruction in course and programs offered by the college;

 - To have the right to fair and equal treatment, including, but not limited to, instruction, evaluation, and special services by instructors, staff, students, administrators and trustees.